abilandz/PH8124/Lecture_5/Lecture_5.md

 line 4: syntax error near unexpected token `fi' line 4: `fi '
 ```
 For this sake, we need to use the so-called 'do-nothing' command as a placeholder.
-The syntax of  'do-nothing' command is simple a colon ```:```.
+The syntax of  'do-nothing' command is simply a colon ```:```.

 The correct solution to the above problem is:
 ```bash